-The SGT process and the advantages of using SGT with TPH analysis are discussed in detail in The Technical Case for Eliminated the Use of the TPH Analysis in Assessing and Regulating Dissolved Petroleum Hydrocarbons in Ground Water (Zemo and Foote 2003) (Appendix A).
+The SGT process and the advantages of using SGT with TPH analysis are discussed in detail in The Technical Case for Eliminating the Use of the TPH Analysis in Assessing and Regulating Dissolved Petroleum Hydrocarbons in Ground Water (Zemo and Foote 2003) (Appendix A).

-Each boring will be properly abandoned after sample collection by filling the boring with bentonite to the surface grade of the canal prism to eliminate a potential vertical conduit/pathway of migration.
+Each boring, including temporary piezometer locations, will be properly abandoned after sample collection by filling the boring with bentonite to the surface grade of the canal prism to eliminate a potential vertical conduit/pathway of migration.
+All well construction materials will be removed from temporary piezometer locations prior to filling the borehole with bentonite.
 The surface of the borings will be restored to original condition.
 All soil/sediment cores will be properly containerized and disposed off-site.